Be divorced in just three weeks.SEE IF YOU QUALIFY

 If you are looking for Florida divorce forms to use for your Florida divorce there are a few things you should know.
 Please be aware that:

-Through this website we have created a very simple and extremely affordable way to start and completed your divorce in Florida.
+If you simply want the paperwork only please know that through this website we have created a very simple and extremely affordable way to start and complete your divorce in Florida.
 If you have reached an agreement with your spouse you can use this website to answer simple questions online then receive all the paperwork you need to file and finalize your uncontested divorce in Florida.
-Bes of all you simply sign and mail the paperwork to the court and never have to appear before the judge.
+Best of all, you simply sign and mail the paperwork to the court and never have to appear before the judge.
 In about three weeks from mailing in your paperwork the judge will sign your divorce decree ending your marriage.
 The court will mail you a copy of this decree for your records.
 If you choose, you can have an online attorney, via this website, review all your paperwork to ensure it appropriate for your situation and personal circumstances.
-The cost of our website service is only $195.
+The cost of this service is only $195 or two payments of $99.

-Most important every case and court specific document needed to obtain your uncontested divorce is provided to you to include your final decree of divorce.
-And, unlike the non-attorney websites, should you have questions the online attorney can answer your legal questions.
+Most important, every case and court specific document needed to obtain your uncontested divorce is provided to you to include your Final Judgment of Dissolution of Marriage.
+And, unlike non-attorney websites, should you have questions the online attorney can answer your questions.
+Non-attorneys cannot provide legal advice because it is illegal for them to do so.
+For this reason, the non-attorney websites will not answer questions and usually tell you that you will be able to ask the Judge your questions.
+The Judge will not provide you with legal advice either.

-Be aware that nearly all the “online divorce” websites do not employ attorneys and as such offer only a typing service that simply inputs your information into their standard divorce documents, which may or may not be all the documents you need for your case.
-But more important their standard divorce documents may not acceptable to the judge when it is time to sign your final divorce decree to finalize your uncontested case.
+Be aware that nearly all the “online divorce” websites do not employ attorneys and as such offer only a typing service that simply inputs your information into their standard divorce documents, which may or may not be all the documents you need for your situation.
+More important their standard divorce documents may not be acceptable to the Judge.
+Don’t delay having your Final Judgment of Dissolution of Marriage signed by the Judge due to drafting errors or implement supporting documents.
+Most Florida judges have no tolerance for incomplete or inaccurate documents, especially when you obtained them from a non-attorney.
+In nearly all instances, the judge will dismiss your case.
+You lose your court filing fee, and will have to re-pay the court to start a new case.

 Carefully review any websites offering divorce forms and online services.
 You will quickly discover that nearly all offer nothing but typing services because they are not attorneys and cannot, by Florida law, provide you with legal advice or answer your legal questions or even help you make decisions about your case.
 You will also discover that these non-attorney typing service sites only guarantee that their documents are valid for filing (starting your divorce case) with court.

-Think about it, what your documents actually spells out only becomes important when it’s time for the judge to review your final divorce decree.
-The court staff that accepts your documents for filing to start your divorce case with the court system aren’t attorneys either and likewise by law not allowed to advise you if the language within your documents is legally accurate and sufficient for the judge to finalize your divorce decree.
+Think about it, what your documents actually spell out only becomes important when it’s time for the Judge to review your Final Judgment of Dissolution of Marriage.
+The court staff that accepts your documents for filing aren’t attorneys either and likewise by law are not allowed to advise you if the language within your documents is legally accurate and sufficient for the judge to finalize your divorce.
 The court staff may only alert you if you are missing a mandatory document or explain the court’s procedures.
+But most court staff will not even do that as they prefer to tell you nothing at all to avoid ever being accused of providing you with legal advice, even if done unintentionally.

-Finally, the non-attorney websites do not guarantee the divorce decree they fill-in for you will be legally sufficient or accurate for your unique situation and circumstances or properly and legally reflect the agreements you reached with your spouse.
-It’s the final decree that the judge signs that ends your marriage and divides your property and, if applicable, spells out child custody, visitation and child support.
+Finally, the non-attorney websites do not guarantee the Final Judgment of Dissolution of Marriage they fill-in for you will be legally sufficient or accurate for your unique situation and circumstances or properly and legally reflect the agreements you reached with your spouse.
+It’s the Final Judgment of Dissolution of Marriage that the Judge signs that ends your marriage and divides your property and, if applicable, spells out child custody, visitation and child support.
+It’s the finalizing of your divorce that’s important, not the simple administrative process of filing your case with the court.
+That’s why all the non-attorney websites focus your attention only on the filing of the paperwork.
+The court is always willing to take your money to file your case.
+The issues come when your case makes it to the Judge.
+Then, and only then, do you realize that the paperwork is inaccurate or incomplete.
+Then it is too late, you already paid the court filing fee.

 For example, one case may involve children and another may not.
 A case may or may not involve a house, land or other property.
-In one case a spouse may wish to restore their maiden name and in another a spouse may wish to continue using their married name after the divorce is finalized.
-Each of the aforementioned situations determines which documents are necessary as well as impacts the legal language contained in the documents.
+In one case a spouse may wish to restore their maiden name and in another a spouse may wish to continue using their married name after the divorce.
+Each of the aforementioned situations determines which documents and language within the documents are necessary.

 Use the appropriate link below to review the list of common documents in a Florida uncontested divorce.
 The lists have been divided into two categories: